k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

   * On creating tests, the Evaluation Editor suggests user to create test of apps according to this list.
   * The evaluation analysis is executed for the specific app, as saved into the test case.
-  * Auto test creation capability is using the synopsis flow info to generate test case questions.
+  * The auto-test creation capability uses the synopsis flow info to generate test case questions.

 * Observation — information is collected with the app ID information, so that can separate dashboard widgets and views per app.

 ### Configure Apps JSON

-Configure the *apps.json*, which is used at your project, for example and as recommended: `Implementation/LogicalUnits/k2_ws/web/apps.json` to set
+Configure the *apps.json*, which is used in your project, for example and as recommended: `Implementation/LogicalUnits/k2_ws/web/apps.json` to set

-* The order of sub-apps - Chat playground, Observation and Evaluation
+* The order of sub-apps — Chat playground, Observation and Evaluation
 * The app and sub-apps names
-* The active app-id of the Chat playground - change the *aifusionAppId* according  to the IDs at the apps csv
+* The active app-id of the Chat playground — change the *aifusionAppId* according to the IDs at the apps csv

 ```json
 {